-Your Qualified Surviving Spouse or Qualified Surviving Domestic Partner receives a monthly pension benefit equal to 60% of your total monthly disability pension benefit at the time of your death; or
+A monthly benefit equal to 60% of your total monthly disability pension benefit at the time of your death.

-If you die within three years of the effective date of your service-connected disability pension and your death is due to service-connected causes, your Qualified Surviving Spouse or Qualified Surviving Domestic Partner receives a monthly pension benefit equal to 75% of your Final Average Salary, plus any COLAs applied since your retirement.
+If you die within three years of the effective date of your service-connected disability pension and your death is due to service-connected causes, a monthly benefit equal to 75% of your Final Average Salary, plus any COLAs applied since your retirement.

-A 3% COLA cap is applied to either pension benefit.
+A 3% COLA cap and a COLA bank are applied to either pension benefit.